 Working Principle

-The working of AC car alternator is quite simple and less complex.
+The working of AC car alternators is quite simple and less complex.
 It contains two windings such as a stator (stationary outside winding) and a rotor (rotating inner winding).
 The voltage regulator supplied voltage to the rotor winding which energizes and turns it into a magnet.
 Via a pulley, the rotor is rotated by the engine through a drive belt.

 As the magnetic field is produced by the rotating rotor, it induces AC electric current in the stationary stator winding.
-The diodes help to convert the AC current into DC current the vehicle’s electrical system requires.
+The diodes help to convert the AC current into the DC current the vehicle’s electrical system requires.
 Generally, voltage regulators are built-in in the alternator.
 They controlled the out voltage.

 As the engine is running, the crankshaft turns the drive belt that spins the alternator pulley.
 And as the alternator rotates the current is produced.
 This is why it’s said that alternators transfer the engine’s mechanical energy of the engine into electrical power for the car components.